-

 Objectives

-By attending this course unit, students are expected to develop: A deep knowledge of the scientific literature on the relationship between entertainment and politics.
-The ability to assess, balance, and contrast the strengths and weaknesses of different positions in contemporary debates about the entertainment-politics nexus.
-An understanding of the research skills necessary to analyse this phenomenon.
+By attending this curricular unit, students are expected to develop: A deep knowledge of the scientific literature on the relationship between politics and entertainment The ability to assess, to balance, and to contrast the strengths and weaknesses of different positions in contemporary debates about the entertainment-politics nexus.
+An understanding of the research skills necessary to analyze this phenomenon

 -